Avatar photo

 Warren Buffett, CEO of Berkshire Hathaway (BRK/B), is widely regarded as one of the greatest investors (if not the greatest investor) in market history…

-Buffett began his latest annual letter to shareholders with a touching tribute to his longtime business partner, Charlie Munger—who passed away in November 2023 (a month shy of his 100th birthday).
+But according to Buffett himself, the credit for Berkshire’s decades-long success goes to his longtime business partner, Charlie Munger—who passed away in November 2023 (a month shy of his 100th birthday).

-He wrote, “In reality, Charlie was the ‘architect’ of the present Berkshire, and I acted as the ‘general contractor’ to carry out the day-by-day construction of his vision.”
+In his annual letter to shareholders shortly after Munger’s death, Buffett wrote, “In reality, Charlie was the ‘architect’ of the present Berkshire, and I acted as the ‘general contractor’ to carry out the day-by-day construction of his vision.”

 The tribute also included some of Munger’s greatest investment advice that guided Buffett’s investment decisions for decades…